 - Any property you have will get taken away from you and stored until you get discharged from jail.

 - They will allow you to make a phone call to contact a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, if not you you will be given a jail uniform.
+- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, if not you will be given a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help other people get through jail intake?